smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting meeting suggestions
 <a name="olowa15conagave_entitiesExtractingMeetingSuggestions"> </a>

-When the user clicks the  **Get Meeting Suggestions** button, the `myGetMeetingSuggestions` event handler obtains an array of meeting suggestions from the[meetingSuggestions](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+When the user clicks the  **Get Meeting Suggestions** button, the `myGetMeetingSuggestions` event handler obtains an array of meeting suggestions from the [meetingSuggestions](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.

  **Note**  Only messages but not appointments support the  **MeetingSuggestion** entity type.